Leaked ‘Islamabad Framework’ reveals Iran’s $20B demand and Hormuz control push

 Shipping tracking arrays plot the specialized inspection boundaries and costs that the clerical regime is attempting to establish over the global energy corridor (x/@IRAN_Gov)

-Furthermore, the draft codifies Iran’s right to conduct vessel inspections and levy mandatory service fees on commercial shipping lines, operating in coordination with neighboring Oman.
+Furthermore, the draft codifies Iran’s right to conduct vessel inspections and levy mandatory service fees on commercial shipping lines operating in coordination with neighboring Oman.

 Foreign Ministry spokesperson Esmail Baqaei defended the clause, stating that a defined regulatory mechanism must be established over the waterway.

-The IRGC Navy reinforced this posturing Wednesday by announcing it had independently cleared 23 commercial vessels to transit the corridor under new domestic safety rules.
+The IRGC Navy reinforced this posturing on Wednesday by announcing it had independently cleared 23 commercial vessels to transit the corridor under new domestic safety rules.

 Leaked terms challenge American principles